Server Usage Guide

 , the agent will pause after generating code blocks.
 You must send the “go” command to continue execution.

-After code blocks are executed, you’ll receive a review message:
+After code blocks are executed, you’ll receive a review message:content

 field of the review message may have two possible formats: